JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

 ![](cyclistic_analysis_files/figure-gfm/unnamed-chunk-36-1.png)<!-- -->

-Plot monthly average ride by membership type Casual riders trip length are about twice as long as members.
-This is consistent throughout the year.
+Plot monthly average ride by membership type.
+Casual riders trip length are about twice as long as members, this is consistent throughout the year.

 ``` r